 For most of the Mormon Church’s history, African American men were denied full membership, and the Church taught that black skin was the "mark of Cain," a curse from God.
 The Church did eventually lift the membership ban in 1978, but has still not apologized for it despite numerous requests.
 The Church did not repudiate the teaching that dark skin was a curse until 2013.
 The Mormon Church has also had a difficult past with Native Americans which eventually resulted in more revisions to the "perfect" BOOK OF MORMON.

 The Mormon religion has too many discrepancies and controversies to explore in this forum.
 From the early years of the Church to today, it has relied on carefully worded language and revisionist history to rewrite its problems, inaccuracies, and past.
-It is a Church that has as many good points as bad, and has certainly produced some wonderful individuals.
+It is a Church that has certainly produced some wonderful individuals.
 However, the treatment of their gay members and efforts to repress gay men and women outside of the Church under the banner of Christianity requires a fair investigation of the religion.
-Just as the Mormon Church has a right to declare gay people an "apostasy" led by Satan who can change their sexual orientation, others have a right to scrutinize the Church, its teachings, and the Church's claim to Christianity.
+Just as the Mormon Church has a legal right to declare gay people an "apostasy" led by Satan who can change their sexual orientation... we have a right to scrutinize the Church, its teachings, and question the Church's claim of being a Christian Church.

 2 In the official Mormon Church document "Becoming Like God" the Church attempts to address the belief of Mormons getting their own planet which received national attention through the musical "The Book of Mormon."
 In this document, the Church states: “…few Latter-day Saints would identify with caricatures of having their own planet, most would agree that the awe inspired by creation hints at our creative potential in the eternities.”
 In other words, they don’t believe in a “planet” per se, but they don’t rule out the idea or refute the belief.
 Teachings are quite clear that Mormons can become gods who will procreate, and there are references to other worlds (not "planets") including: